 Like most drugs, the active component of TC-1734 must be combined with an inactive component to form a powder, known as a salt, that is suitable for commercialization as a pharmaceutical product.
 We have developed a salt form of TC-1734 that is different from the salt form of TC-1734 that we used in our completed trials.
-We anticipate that we or AstraZeneca may use the alternate salt form of TC-1734 in the planned Phase II trials in mild to moderate Alzheimer's disease and cognitive deficits in schizophrenia and in future clinical trials of TC-1734.
-The results of our completed clinical trials of TC-1734 in the initial salt form may not be replicated in any future clinical trials of TC-1734 in the alternate salt form.
+We anticipate that we or AstraZeneca may use the alternate salt form of TC-1734 in the planned Phase II trials in mild to moderate Alzheimer's disease and cognitive deficits in schizophrenia and in future clinical trials of TC-1734 in the initial salt form may not be replicated in any future clinical trials of TC-1734 in the alternate salt form.